 It is an honour to announce that Washington brown have won the Tax/Depreciation Services category and have been named as TAX DEPRECIATION SPECIALIST OF THE YEAR 2019.

-As at Sept 1 2019 – We have proudly achieved over 120 5-Star Google User Review Ratings and maintained our overall average rating of 4.9 out of 5.
+As at March 31, 2020 – We have proudly achieved over 200 5-Star Google User Review Ratings across our offices and maintained our overall average rating of 4.9 out of 5.

 We attribute this to our unwavering focus on the customer experience and their satisfaction as well as our dedication in addressing any questions that may have arisen following provision of our clients fully comprehensive and compliant reports.